rozum-robotics/pulse-api/README.md

 moving without retaining its last position.
 In this state, the user can move the robotic arm by hand (e.g., to verify/test a motion trajectory).
 * `pack` - asking the arm to reach a compact pose for transportation
+* `status_motors` - returns the actual states of the six servo motors integrated into the joints of the robotic arm.

 **WARNING!** This is an example, you must replace motion targets according to your specific case.
 Before launching this example make sure that manipulator